openmediavault/openmediavault-docs/faq.rst

 Is |omv| a fork of FreeNAS?
 	No

+When shall i use |omv|?
+    If you want to set up a NAS really fast and manage it easily, then
+    |omv| is the right solution for you.
+If you want to use a really
+    free software where you are not a beta tester for a commercial variant, then |omv| is also a solution for you.

 Does |omv| have drivers for my hardware?
 	All module drivers are provided by the Debian standard kernel of oldstable release 8.9 (aka Jessie).
 This distribution ships with kernel 3.16 by